jro-github/intersected_contrails/README.md

 # Intersected Contrails

-This is a project of a study of the impact of intersected contrails on their lifetime.
-This project aims to simulate the impact of intersected contrails with two individual Gaussian reductions in the atmosphere simultaneously.
-In the following section, a brief description of the simulation of two contrails is given.
+This open-source project provides a simulation framework for modeling the lifetime and evolution of aircraft condensation trails (contrails) using a Gaussian plume (exhaust dispersion) approach.
+In the following section, a brief description of the installation, simulation, and assumptions is given.
+The usage of the program is described in [this section](#usage).

-The code is part of the publication (TBA), which provides more detailed descriptions, explanations, and the formulation of the model.
+The code is part of the publication (TBA, submitted), which provides more detailed descriptions, explanations, and the formulation of the model.

 ## Dependencies